Wristcutters: A Love Story: Plot

-The group soon find themselves lost and decide to make camp for the night.
+The group find themselves lost and decide to make camp for the night.
 Unable to sleep, Mikal and Zia discover a nearby ocean shore, where they kiss and spend the night together.
 In the morning, Kneller discovers them lying among a seashore of used condoms and hypodermic needles.
 The group eventually reaches King's camp, where they discover that King is readying himself for a "real" miracle – to separate his soul from his body.
 As Kneller confronts King, Zia discovers that Desiree is a devout cult follower, having taken her own life for the purpose of following King into the afterlife.

-As King is about to perform public, ritual suicide, Kneller reveals himself to be an undercover agent for the people in charge.
+As King is about to perform a public ritual suicide, Kneller reveals himself to be an undercover agent for the people in charge.
 King and Desiree are taken away, while Mikal leaves with them, promising Zia that she'll return.
 As Zia waits, Eugene and Nanuk arrive, explaining that Mikal has been returned to life and Kneller's camp has been shut down.
 Eugene and Nanuk depart together on a train, giving Eugene's car to Zia.
 After finally performing a miracle – creating a star in the sky with a lit match next to one that Mikal had created earlier – Zia decides to take the car and wander.
 While he is turning over a cassette tape to place in the stereo, it accidentally falls into the passenger side feet area.
 He reaches for it and enters the black hole under the car seat.

-In a large warehouse filled with halls of boxes, Kneller picks up Zia's file from a box, places it into his inside breast pocket, and comments on how fortunate it is to know people in high places.
+In a large warehouse filled with rows of boxes, Kneller picks up Zia's file, places it into his inside breast pocket, and comments on how fortunate it is to know people in high places.
 Zia wakes up in a hospital bed.
 He turns his head, seeing his parents outside talking to doctors.
 When he looks at the person in the bed next to his, he sees Mikal.
 Both look at each other and smile.